Kamran Tessori

-Muhammad Kamran Khan Tessori (کامران ٹیسوری) is a Pakistani politician and businessman, and the Governor of Sindh since October 2022.
+Muhammad Kamran Khan Tessori (کامران ٹیسوری) is a Pakistani politician and businessman, who served as the Governor of Sindh since October 2022 till March 2026.
 Tessori is a member of the MQM-P party.

 Personal life

 Tessori is an ethnic Muhajir, and belongs to the Tessori family, who runs an international gold business called "Tessori Gold".
 He is the only politician in his family.

 Political career

 He established contacts with Arbab Ghulam Rahim who was the Chief Minister of Sindh at the time in order to enter politics.
 He was later considered a close aide to him.

 The Muttahida Qaumi Movement (MQM) has put forward Sindh Governor Kamran Tessori's name as a potential candidate for the interim Prime Minister role.
 In a recent meeting with Prime Minister Shehbaz Sharif in Islamabad, the MQM delegation, led by Khalid Maqbool Siddique, had a warm reception.
 The delegation included Tessori, Dr Farooq Sattar, and Syed Aminul Haq.